 She may have brought out a single with rock giant Phil Lynott but Tina McLoughlin’s dreams have only now become reality.
 The German-born Northsider is set to launch her first CD tomorrow night at a performance in the Cobblestone Bar to be broadcast live on Near Fm.
 But she still harbours fond memories of the Thin Lizzy singer, who she met while playing with trad band Clann Eadair.

 The band later released the single.
 A Tribute to Sandy Denny with Phil.
 “I met Phil because he was like me, living in Howth” she said.
 “Although he was away a lot he would support bands like us.
-We had a few gigs with him in Howth and I always thought he was a very down to earth guy.”
+We were delighted to be playing gigs with Phil in Howth and I always thought he was a very down to earth guy.”

 Anne-Marie Walsh, 27/05/2003